LoisBN/gallery/README.md

 Use the command dep ensure to automatically install the dependencies of the go server

+If you have installed mongo locally you have to change the credidentials in the main.go file

 # Installation

 Make a git clone then install the dependencies as indicated above